Pakistan, Lahore, September 2019

 I have to sit with them on the charpoys (the universal bed like sitting arrangements).
 We exchange niceties and have complete understanding though we do not speak one word of each other’s language at al.

 I drink the best chai I ever had and am allowed to take some photographs, even of the women who run daily life here.
 Of course, the head needs to be covered.
 Money is not accepted, it is their pleasure to entertain me in their modest dwelling.

 They have not much but share and above all appear to live a harmonious worthy life with small means.
 I am impressed by so much friendliness and modesty.

 We are the exception

-To conclude: On leaving Pakistan I realise my questions remain unanswered.
+To conclude: On leaving Pakistan I realize my questions remain unanswered.
 Here normality is different from mine.
 It is just the way it is.
 What stays with me is the friendly smiles and the deep connection I felt during these encounters.
 Also, I marvel about the enormous impact, in this case partly also positive, of the social rules.
-I realise once more the relative equality in my country may be the exception rather than normal.
+The relative equality in my country may be the exception rather than normal.